 SO WE’LL MOVE ON TO MOTIVATION IN JUST A SEC, but to wrap part one,up

 To me, striving for excellence in what I realize now is a crazy, obssessive manner seemed totally normal, because I was basically completely surrounded by people who were just slightly more obsessed.
 And it’s all relative, right?
-Even though I skipped out on the formal training program a lot, by my calculations, we skied through a race or training course somewhere between 2 or 3,000 times... i think the super-keeners were around 3,000.
+Even though I skipped out on the formal training program a lot, by my calculations, we skied through a race or training course somewhere between 2 or 3,000 times by the time we were young adults... i think the super-keeners were around 3,000.

 that’s left, right, left, right, left, right, 0r “red, blue, red, blue, red, blue”.....about 111,000 times... if you consider there are about 40-50 gates on most of those courses.!